Admitted Student Frequently Asked Questions

 The Medical Student Handbook Policy 640.00 - General Guidelines for Medical Student Appearance offers additional guidelines for medical students.

-- Should I bring anything with me to orientation on the first day?
+- What should I bring to Orientation on the first day?

-We recommend that you bring a backpack/tote bag for the materials you receive during Orientation as well as a pen for completing paperwork.
+Please bring a government issued ID.
+We recommend that you bring a backpack/tote bag for the materials (including a laptop) you receive during Orientation as well as a pen for completing paperwork.
 A number of

 - Once becoming a medical student, I now have something called a COMID, a NetID, a 95#, myUVM portal, OASIS, MedID, VIC Calendar, etc. How are all of these credentials and systems used over the course of my medical education?